 Higher Education & How It’s Changing

 What’s more important: going to a 4 year university or learning a specific skill to get into the workforce sooner?
 As mentioned in a previous article, Zoho employees are no strangers to these topics – Zoho houses its’ own University, dubbed, “The Meaningful Alternative to Conventional College Education.”
 “Earn while you Learn”, is the middle ground that many post high school age kids have been yearning for.
-Zoho University prepares its’ students for the real world by teaching skills that hiring managers find attractive and companies need more of.
+Zoho University prepares its’ students for the real world by teaching skills like other tuition centre that hiring managers find attractive and companies need more of.
 Plus, students don’t pay any tuition – instead, they receive a stipend and after successful completion of their program, are inducted as an employee into the Zoho Corporation.

 In American Society the assumption is usually that it’s necessary to go to a 4-year college to get a worthwhile job.
 But, is it necessary?